Catwithatail/EduCart/Readme2.md

 ### 5. Plant Disease and Pest Prediction
 - **Input**: Farmer uploads images of crops showing signs of pests or diseases (supports single or dual inputs).
 - **Process**:
-  - Utilizes MobileNet, a lightweight deep learning model, to identify pest types and plant diseases.
+  - Utilizes custom AI model, to identify pest types and plant diseases.
   - Combines image analysis with soil and weather data for context-aware insights.
 - **Output**:
   - Identifies pest/disease type.